 Related Blog: 13 Best Campgrounds in Washington State

 Among the incredible hikes we’ve experienced in the Alps, Pyrenees, and New Zealand, this one remains my absolute favorite.
 Scaling Aasgard Pass, navigating through snow, trailed by mountain goats, surrounded by rugged peaks, guided by diligent rangers, and greeted by stunning alpine lakes—it’s an invigorating adventure.
 The cherry on top?
 After a day hike, it’s just a stone’s throw to Leavenworth for a satisfying burger and beer.

 Related Blog: How to Thru-Hike the Enchantments in 1 Day

 If you’ve been to Bend, Oregon, you are all too familiar with the Three Sisters mountain range.
-There is something enticing about summiting the famous South Sister mountain, Maybe it’s the challenge of climbing 5,000 feet in 5.6 miles or the fact that it is covered in snow almost the entire year.
-When the snow does finally clear, you will more than likely be hiking in some intense heat but the view on top is worth it.
+Something is enticing about summiting the famous South Sister mountain, Maybe it’s the challenge of climbing 5,000 feet in 5.6 miles or the fact that it is covered in snow almost the entire year.
+When the snow does finally clear, you will more than likely be hiking in some intense heat but the top view is worth it.

 13 | Hidden Lake Lookout, North Cascades, Washington

 For years, we’ve aimed to reach this hike, yet the road leading to the trailhead is a lengthy, rough dirt path, and every time we pass through, we’re in our motorhome.
 If you happen to reach this place (which I envy), the climb spans 3.6 miles with a steep ascent of 3,400 feet.
 However, the breathtaking views make the endeavor worthwhile as you find yourself immersed in complete remoteness.
 Ahhh, that sounds perfect to me!